kkolk/jenkins-docker-worker/README.md

-# jenkins-docker-worker
+# jenkins-docker-ansible-worker
-Baseline Docker Image managed by Packer for Jenkins Ansible SSH worker
+Baseline Docker Image managed by Packer for a Jenkins Ansible SSH worker